Supreme Court to consider sentence for D.C.-area sniper

 Breaking News Emails

-WASHINGTON — The U.S. Supreme Court agreed Monday to review a lower court order that requires a new sentencing hearing for Lee Boyd Malvo, one of two snipers who terrorized the Washington, D.C. area in 2002.
+WASHINGTON — The Supreme Court agreed Monday to review a lower court order that requires a new sentencing hearing for Lee Boyd Malvo, one of two snipers who terrorized the Washington area in 2002.

 Malvo challenged the life sentence imposed by Virginia.
 He claimed that it was unconstitutional because he was a juvenile — 17 years old — at the time the crimes were committed.
 He cited a 2012 US Supreme Court ruling that struck down mandatory life sentences for juveniles.
 In 2016 the Supreme Court said that ruling was retroactive, applying to sentences imposed earlier.